Dissipative stabilization of dark quantum dimers via squeezed vacuum: A dimerized chain

 \section{A dimerized chain}

 Two atoms decouple from the environment by pairing into maximally entangled states when placed at points where the two-point correlations of the field quadratures maximize.
 Due to the linearity of the jump operators, an array decouples from the environment when all atoms are organized into pairs that satisfy this condition.
-A dimerized state constructed from the pairs of Eq.~(\ref{eq:dimer_ri1}) takes the form
+For an even number of atoms, a dimerized state constructed from the pairs of Eq.~(\ref{eq:dimer_ri1}) takes the form

 where the product extends over all pairs.
 The $\ell$ index characterizes the different ways atoms can pair.

 So far, we have constructed the dark state using the jump operators only and neglected the effect of the Hamiltonian $\mathcal{H}_{\text{scatt}}$ written in Eq.~(\ref{eq:Hamiltonian}).
 This interaction can drive the atoms out of the dark states and lead to a loss of coherence.
 We now provide the conditions to find stable dark states that decouple entirely from the environment and show two different behaviors that arise from this interaction.